ssMaritime.com & ssMaritime.net

 Wellington on 5 November 5, 1956 and Jan and Theo are ready to begin a new adventure!

-Having settled happily in New Zealand Theo and his dear wife Shirley has created a successful and an award winning business, “Crown Embroidery,” a Worldwide Custom Digitizing Service for Embroiderers.
+Having settled happily in New Zealand Theo and his dear wife Shirley have created a successful and an award winning business, “Crown Embroidery” a Worldwide Custom Digitizing Service for Embroiderers.

-A very happy settled Theo is seen here with his wife Shirley (2009)
+A very happily settled Theo is seen here with his lovely wife Shirley in 2009

 Photo provided by Theo and Shirley Kroon